Portfolio

 OTHER PROFESSONAL EXPERIENCE

-Editorial assistant, Arte Público Press (Houston, Texas) Sept 2021 – Aug 2023
+Editorial Assistant, Arte Público Press (Houston, Texas) Aug 2021 – Aug 2023

-• Translated, line edited, copy edited, proofread and commented on author manuscripts
+• Translated, line edited, copy edited, proofread, and commented on author manuscripts

 Operational Manager, Eucom Business Language (Bucharest, Romania) Aug 2019 – Dec 2020